| Barron's The Trader: An Unhappy New Year As Stocks Retreat

 credit agencies.
 And the company could easily double its dividend and still have

 plenty of discretionary cash to deploy.
-Of course, the impetus for raising

 the payout pace would come if the stock market began to reward heavy dividend